RowanDurrant/poser/README.md

 devtools::install_github("RowanDurrant/poser")
 ```

-Load a phylogenetic tree of sequences from an outbreak, and specify a per-generation substitution rate estimate for this outbreak:
+Load a phylogenetic tree of sequences from an outbreak (substitution-scaled, not a time-scaled tree), and specify a per-generation substitution rate estimate for this outbreak:

 ```
 library(ape)